 Students requesting to take a course for a third time should plan to repeat the course in the next upcoming session.
 All financial obligations must be satisfied in order to register.
-All balances must be paid by the end of the session.
 Students should contact Student Billing & Accounts Receivable Department to make these payment arrangements.